 Using NSF Players one can determine NSF compatibility without hardware verification.

-Although the TNS-HFC4, TNS-HFC3, TNS-HFP1, and TNS-HFC2 are designed based on NSF format Ver.
-1.61, a very small difference between this Family Computer and the emulator may interfere with the NSF data
+a very small difference between this Family Computer and the emulator may interfere with the NSF data

 performance on the TNS-HFC4, TNS-HFC3, TNS-HFP1, and TNS-HFC2.